2. BASIC AERODYNAMICS

 The amount of Lift depends on the airspeed and the angle of attack.
-When flying straight and level in a heavy two-seater glider at a normal constant airspeed, your angle of attack will be around 7°.
+When flying straight in a heavy two-seater glider at a normal constant airspeed, your angle of attack will be around 7°.
 And what happens to your angle of attack if you fly the same two-seater glider solo at the same airspeed?
 If Weight decreases, the Total Reaction (TR) will decrease, therefore you need less Lift.
 To fly at the same airspeed with a lower weight, your angle of attack will be smaller to balance Lift and Weight.

 ANGLE OF ATTACK AND AIRSPEED

 Let us suppose you are flying with your instructor in a two-seater glider and you need to reduce your airspeed.
 What should you do with your angle of attack?
 If it stays the same, the lower airspeed means less lift, so to maintain enough lift to balance the weight, a greater angle will be needed.

 BUT WE CAN INCREASE THE ANGLE OF ATTACK ONLY SO FAR!

 However, a greater angle of attack doesn’t always mean more lift; if we increase α beyond a specific limit (the ‘critical angle of attack’) the airflow can no longer smoothly follow the top surface of the wing and it will instead separate from it in a turbulent, stirred-up mess (see illustration below).
 When this happens, the wing obviously doesn’t deflect the air as efficiently; or to put it another way, the lift will decrease and the drag will increase.
 The wing is said to be ‘stalled’.